jxmot/router-log-monitor/README.md

 * Some were unmaintained, it has been years since an issue was closed or code was updated.
 * Some were just impractical.
 Like the self-hosted API and a library to interact with it.
-* Some had a large code footprint, and were over complicated for simple use.
+* Some had a large code footprint, and were over complicated for basic use.

 Please note that I am a *fan* of Node.js.
 I like it, I like coding for Node.js.
 And there are a lot of *good* NPM packages for it.
 But... sometimes a Node.js application is just too "fat" when compared to what it *actually does*.
 For example, one of the "proof of concept" applications I put together ended up using around 4 meg of space and it was only about a dozen lines of active code.
 Where? in the `node_modules` folder of course!